pires/kubernetes-nats-cluster/README.md

 GOARCH=amd64 GOOS=linux go build
 ```

-Then, I copied the resulting binary to this repository `artifacts` folder and proceed to push a new tag that will trigger an automatic build:
+Then, I copied the resulting binary to this repository `artifacts` folder, committed and proceeded to push a new tag that will trigger an automatic build:
 ```
-docker build -t quay.io/pires/docker-nats:0.8.0 .
 git tag 0.8.0
 git push
+git push --tags
 ```

 ## Deploy